Human Rights Watch: Comparison with Amnesty International

-Human Rights Watch and Amnesty International are the only two Western-oriented non-governmental, international human rights organizations whose reports on human rights violations aim for comprehensive global coverage.
-The major differences lie in the groups' structure and methods for promoting change.
+Human Rights Watch and Amnesty International are both international non-governmental organizations headquartered in the North Atlantic Anglosphere that report on global human rights violations.
+The major differences lie in the groups' structures and methods for promoting change.

 Amnesty International is a mass-membership organization.
 Mobilization of those members is the organization's central advocacy tool.
 Human Rights Watch's main products are its crisis-directed research and lengthy reports, whereas Amnesty International lobbies and writes detailed reports but also focuses on mass letter-writing campaigns, adopting individuals as "prisoners of conscience" and lobbying for their release.
 HRW openly lobbies for specific actions for other governments to take against human rights offenders, including naming specific individuals for arrest, or sanctions to be levied against certain countries, such as calling for punitive sanctions against the top leaders in Sudan who oversaw a killing campaign in Darfur.
 The group also called for human rights activists who had been detained in Sudan to be released.

 HRW's documentations of human rights abuses often include extensive analyses of conflicts' political and historical backgrounds, some of which have been published in academic journals.
 AI's reports, on the other hand, tend to contain less analysis, instead focusing on specific abuses of rights.

 In 2010, Jonathan Foreman wrote that HRW had "all but eclipsed" Amnesty International.
 According to Foreman, instead of being supported by a mass membership, as AI is, HRW depends on wealthy donors who like to see the organization's reports make headlines.
-For this reason, according to Foreman, it may be that organizations like HRW "concentrate too much on places that the media already cares about", especially Israel.
+For this reason, according to Foreman, it may be that organizations like HRW "concentrate too much on places that the media already cares about," especially Israel.

-Financing and services

-For the financial year ending June 2008, HRW reported receiving approximately US$44 million in public donations.
-In 2009, HRW said it received almost 75% of its financial support from North America, 25% from Western Europe and less than 1% from the rest of the world.

-According to a 2008 financial assessment, HRW reports that it does not accept any direct or indirect funding from governments and is financed through contributions from private individuals and foundations.
+Funding

+In 2023, HRW had revenue of $94.2 million.

-Financier and philanthropist George Soros of the Open Society Foundations announced in 2010 his intention to grant US$100 million to HRW over ten years to help it expand its efforts internationally: "to be more effective", he said, "I think the organization has to be seen as more international, less an American organization."
-He continued, "Human Rights Watch is one of the most effective organizations I support.
-Human rights underpin our greatest aspirations: they're at the heart of open societies."
+In 2010, financier George Soros of the Open Society Foundations announced his intention to grant $100 million to HRW over ten years to help it expand its efforts internationally.
 The donation, the largest in HRW's history, increased its operating staff of 300 by 120 people.

-Charity Navigator gave HRW a three-star rating for 2018.
-Its financial rating increased from three stars in 2015 to the maximum four as of 2016.
-The Better Business Bureau said HRW meets its standards for charity accountability.